Lunite/get-webapp/content/blog/june-promotion.md

   description: June promotion
   keywords: June promotion
 ---
-For every 30 installs we will give away a free solar PV system to a lucky winner.
-Book your installation and get a chance to win your system completely FREE.
-We will randomly draw one lucky customer in batches of 30 to receive their first stage payment back and their system and installation for free.
+Book your installation to be in for a chance to win your system completely FREE.
+For every 30 customers we will randomly draw one lucky winner to receive their system and installation completely free and a refund on their first stage payment.

 ![solar panels](/img/shutterstock.jpg "Solar Panels")